ShanaScogin/QMRAswim/README.md

 This package is in the beginning stages.
 We hope to be up and running by the end of July.
 Please check back for more.

 # Contact
-Please contact sscogin@nd.edu if you encounter any bugs or have questions or comments about the package.
 For questions about the substantive information about sewage-impacted water, please contact kcrank@nd.edu.
+Please contact sscogin@nd.edu if you encounter any bugs with the package.